mighty-gerbils/gerbil-persist/persist.md

 These will be local, modular, modifications, but modifications still.
-In particular, you will have to use the atomic section and memory barrier APIs to ensure your program correctly persists its effects when communicating with remote services.
+In particular, you will have to use the atomic section and memory barrier APIs to ensure your program correctly persists its effects when communicating with external services.
 Also, when a persistent process wakes up after a pause, interrupt, failure, etc., it will reactivate all potential interrupted activitities, re-send all messages marked for sending that haven’t timed out yet,